gikeymarcia/Collector/README.txt

 	The breakdown is roughtly ~70% PHP, 15% HTML, 10% CSS, 5% javascript/JQuery
 Do I need to ask anyone if I want to use Collector?
 	No.  Collector is distributed under the GNU GPLv3 license (full text can be found in the documentation folder).
 You are free to use, modify, and distribute this program as you wish.
 If distribute a modified version of this program you are required to make your modified version available to the public under the same GNU GPLv3 license of the original program.
+How does block shuffling work?
+	Only consecutive items with the same shuffle code are shuffled.
+Basically the program goes line by line and looks to see if the shuffle column changes.
+If there is no change then it adds the line to the current holding block.
+When the shuffle column value changes it shuffles the current holding block and adds it back into the output.
+If there is only one item in the holding block shuffle does nothing.
+	Shuffling of the stimuili and order/info files is done randomly for each new participant.